 Click here for credentials information for ACZM board eligibility.

 Are you a veterinary student interested in participating in jaguar and puma captures in Panama this summer?
 Click here for more details!

 The 2018 International Symposium on Pangolin Care and Conservation will convene experts in Asian and African Species of Pangolin to explore the value of integrative research to save Pangolin species.
 We welcome individuals who have directly cared for, studied, or are active in pangolin conservation programs.
 We also welcome experts who are directly involved in pangolin policy at a national, regional, or international level.

 The symposium takes place at the Brookfield Zoo just outside of Chicago, IL, from August 22-25, 2018.
 For more details, visit https://www.czs.org/pangolins.

 Utah State University is recruiting two master’s degree students to study movement and demographic issues surrounding bighorn sheep pneumonia in the Western United States.
 The positions are slated to begin in August 2018.
 Click here for more details…

 Cindy Driscoll, D.V.M. was recently recognized as the 2017 Outstanding Wildlife Professional of the Year by The Wildlife Society’s Maryland-Delaware Chapter.
 Please join us in congratulating her on this well-deserved achievement!

-The Center for Food Security and Public Health (CFSPH) at Iowa State University College of Veterinary Medicine will offer a web-based course, Animal Disease Emergencies: Understanding the Response, September 20-30, 2017.
-The cost for the course is $100 and it has been approved by AAVSB-RACE for four hours of continuing education.
+The Center for Food Security and Public Health (CFSPH) at the Iowa State University College of Veterinary Medicine is now offering a web-based course, Animal Disease Emergencies: Understanding the Response.
+The cost for the course is $100.
 To find out more and to register, visit http://www.cfsph.iastate.edu/ADE-Course/.